HJMsan/CTF-writeups/UMDCTF/legacy/README.md

 # Legacy

 In this problem, we cannot receive any file.
-So I sent some strings.Then, I got some error message that shows below.
+So I sent some strings to get more information.Then, I got some error message that shows below.

 ```
 Traceback (most recent call last):